OxfordUniversityGliding/ougc.org/membership/fees.md

 Cost of gliding = membership fee (annual) + flying fees (weekly)

 ## Membership FEES 2025-2026
-A trial membership with OUGC costs **£TBC**.
+A trial membership with OUGC costs **105**.
 After the first day (‘intro day’), this can be upgraded to a full membership by just paying the difference.

 **A year’s student membership costs £230.**.